Inquiries

 We possess a vast pool of data and resources that is useful in selecting the best wind power locations and can provide the ideal services associated with site selection and zoning.

-We also conduct simple feasibility studies to assess project practicality at the earliest stages.
+We also conduct simplified energy yield assessment using GPV data before wind observation and feasibility studies to assess project practicality at the earliest stages.

 Service Examples